juanfernandes/juanfernandes-uk/src/notes/monthly-notes-october-2020.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: "/v1579162295/trianglify.png"
-title: 'Monthly Notes: October 2020'
+title: "Monthly Notes: October 2020"
-description: October was a surprisingly busy month which is a good thing after months without any work.
-It's good to be back in work mode but must not forget to continue working on my business, website and side projects.
+description: "October was a surprisingly busy month which is a good thing after months without any work.
+It's good to be back in work mode but must not forget to continue working on my business, website and side projects."
 keywords:
   - nunjucks
   - eleventy
   - 11ty
   - web design
   - uses page
   - uses
   - freelance web designer
   - freelance
   - notes
   - monthly notes
-date: 2020-11-11T00:00:00.000+00:00
+date: 2020-11-11T00:00:00Z
 tags:
 - monthly-notes
-- notes
-tweetId: ''

 ---
 October was a surprisingly busy month which is a good thing after months without any work.
-It's good to be back in work mode but must not forget to continue working on my business, website and side projects.
+It's good to be back in work mode but must not forget to continue working on my business, website and side projects.{.lead}

 ## Personal
 Had an idea for a new side project, something that involves 11ty and naturally I bought a domain name for it, so now it needs to happen because it's real once you buy the domain name, right?